vmarquet/movies/README.md

 * Black Dog 🇨🇳 🌿
 * Caught Stealing (Darren Aronofsky)
 * A Complete Unknown (James Mangold) #biopic
+* Wake Up Dead Man
+    * > ❝ - A priest is a shepherd.
+The world is a wolf.
+    * > &emsp; \- You start fighting wolves, and before you know it, everyone you don't understand is a wolf. ❞
 * If I Had Legs I'd Kick You
 * bof: The Naked Gun, The Wedding Banquet, Mickey 17, Blue Moon, Sinners, Frankenstein (Guillermo del Toro), Drop, Companion